dpaoliello/onedrive-slideshow/README.md

 # OneDrive Slideshow

-A simple OneDrive Slideshow designed to be run on a Raspberry Pi (running Linux), or any Windows or Linux desktop OS.
+A simple OneDrive Slideshow designed to be run on Windows or Linux.

 ## Setup